Convention Army prisoners built shelters at Charlottesville in early 1779, similar to winter camps built by George Washington's army at Valley Forge

 Source: National Park Service, What Happened at Valley Forge

-Those first prisoners were sent from Canada to Pennsylvania.
-Farmers near Lancaster, York, Carlisle, and Reading had to adjust to having large numbers of captives in their area for the next eight years.1
+The prisoners from Fort Ticonderoga and Fort Saint-Jean were sent from Canada to Connecticut and New York, then later transferred to Pennsylvania.
+Farmers near Lancaster, York, Carlisle, and Reading had to adjust to having large numbers of captives in their area for the next eight years.
+Before the Peace of Paris was signed in 1783, 13,000 British and German auxiliaries would be captured.1

 Virginians seized Cahokia, Vincennes and Kaskaskia in the Illinois Country in 1778.
 The residents were supportive of the Americans and the British had withdrawn their forces, so the victories created no "prisoners."
 Instead, inhabitants chose to take an oath of allegiance provided by George Rogers Clark.